mx-moth/linters.vim/Readme.md

 ### Adding new languages

 Adding support for new languages is easy.
-Open up `plugin/linters.vim`, and add your language down the bottom amongst the others.
-The syntax is:

-	call s:DefineLinter("filetype", "linter program", ["errorformat"])

-where:
+There are two ways: adding the definition to your ~/.vimrc file, or adding it to this plugin itself.
+In either method, you will need three things:

-* `language` is the Vim filetype for your language.
+* The vim filetype of the language.
   Press `:set filetype` to see what Vim thinks a language is called.

-* `linter program` is the shell command to run the linter.
+* The command to run to invoke the linter program.
   This should have two placeholders, the first one for the input file to lint, and the second one for the output file containing any errors.
   Shell piping and redirection is allowed.
   The [JSHint][] linter command follows, for reference:

       jshint %s > %s

-* `["errorformat"]` is a list of `errorformat` style strings that your linter will print.
+* A list of `errorformat` style strings that your linter will print.
   This takes after the Vim `errorformat` setting, but instead of having a list of formats separated with spaces, this is a Vimscript list.
   See the Vim help on `errorformat` for the syntax of this line, just ignore the section on escaping.
+  For example, the error format list for pylint is:

+      [
+      \    "%t:  %l,%c:%m",
+      \    "%t: %l,%c:%m",
+      \    "%t:%l,%c:%m",
+      \]

-You will likely want to wrap your definition in an `if executable("linter")` statement, to see if your linting program is available before defining it.
+You will likely want to wrap any definition in a check to see if the linter exists - not everyone will have every linter.
+For example:

+    if executable("jshint")
+        " Add the linter definition here
+    endif

+### Adding via ~/.vimrc

+To add linters in your ~/.vimrc, add them to the `g:linters_extra` array:

+    let g:linters_extra = []

+    if executable('jshint')
+        let g:linters_extra += [
+        \   ['javascript', 'jshint %s > %s', ["%f: line %l, col %c, %m"]],
+        \]
+    endif

+### Adding new definitions to linters.vim

+Pull requests for new languages and linters are welcome!
+If you would like to contribute a new definition,
+Edit `plugin/linters.vim` and add your linter definition there.
+The syntax is:

+    if executable('jshint')
+        call s:DefineLinter('javascript', 'jshint %s > %s',
+            ["%f: line %l, col %c, %m"])
+    endif

 Todo
 ----

-* Add support for defining new linters in `~/.vimrc`.
-The linter script will have to be run before this happens, so that `linters#register` is available.
-  You can define new linters at runtime by calling `linters#register`, with the same signature as `s:DefineLinter`.

 * Work out if there is a better to run the linter than hooking in to `BufWritePost` on every file open.
 This seems inefficient.